 County College of Morris offers Associate in Arts (A.A.), Associate in Fine Arts (A.F.A.), and Associate in Science (A.S.) degree programs for students who eventually want to transfer to a four-year college or university to pursue a bachelor’s degree.
 Students opting for the Associate in Arts degree can major in areas such as Communications, Liberal Arts and Sciences, English Education, Humanities/Social Science, Psychology, and Sociology.
 The Associate in Fine Arts degree is available for various areas of specialization such as Dance, Design, and Visual Arts Education.
 Students opting for the Associate in Science degree can major in areas such as Business Administration, Criminal Justice, Early Childhood Education, Engineering Science, Exercise Science, Music Technology, and Public Administration.

-The County College of Morris also offers the Associate in Applied Science (A.A.S.) degree for students that want to enter a profession immediately after earning their degree.
+The college also offers the Associate in Applied Science (A.A.S.) degree for students that want to enter a profession immediately after earning their degree.
 Students wishing to earn their AAS can major in areas including Aviation Flight Technology, Biotechnology, Business Career, Chemical Technology, Computer Information Systems, and Digital Media Technology.

 Most Popular Fields of Study

-The County College of Morris has an open enrollment policy, which means that all students who can benefit from a college education and successfully complete the academic programs will be admitted.
+Admissions are open, which means that all students who can benefit from a college education and successfully complete the academic programs will be admitted.
 For admissions to degree and certificate programs, students need to have a high school diploma, GED, Home School Certificate, or equivalent.
 Students are required to appear for the Accuplacer college placement test for assessment of skills in Mathematics, English, Algebra, and computer literacy.
 Students who have taken the SAT or ACT and have achieved certain specific scores are exempt from taking the placement test.
-To apply for admissions, students are required to submit the MCC application form, official high school and/or college transcripts, and a record of immunization.
+To apply for admissions, students are required to submit the application form, official high school and/or college transcripts, and a record of immunization.

 International students must submit the international application for admission along with a certificate of finances to demonstrate availability of funds to finance their education expenses for a year.
 They must also submit their high school and college transcripts and are required to provide evidence of their proficiency in English by submitting their TOEFL scores.